sagemath/trac_to_gh/Issue 7308.md

 Keywords: cliquer

 The section where SAGESOFLAGS are set assumes that the operating system is Linux, OS X, or Solaris.
-The spkg-install script exists even if SAGE_PORT is set to yes.
+The spkg-install script exits even if SAGE_PORT is set to yes.

-I'll post a patch and a new SPKG here shortly.
+The patch here shows the relevant changes in the spkg, which can be found at http://sage.math.washington.edu/home/mhansen/cliquer-1.2.p3.spkg

 Issue created by migration from https://trac.sagemath.org/ticket/7308